 - The school has a relatively small land footprint as most of the green play areas are accessed by using the Mortlock Park.
-The school grounds have: - A recently (2021) opened \$70,000 funded purpose-built nature play area housing a sand pit, water pump, rock, climbing ropes and interweaving paths - A newly built (2020) school funded \$300,000 COLA (covered outdoor learning area) covering a full-size basketball court within built sound - Another full-size basketball courts - A natural nature play area behind the Grange building which is a haven for the younger students during their assigned nature play weeks with a natural creek in winter - A rotunda - Many areas with many activities and courses recently (2020) painted on the bitumen for students to use and play on including snakes and ladder, a fitness course and several four-square courts
+The school grounds have: - A purpose-built nature play area housing a sand pit, water pump, rock, climbing ropes and interweaving paths. - A second school funded; JP landscaped inquiry area will be developed in 2024. - A school funded \$300,000 COLA (covered outdoor learning area) covering a full-size basketball court which has recently been resurfaced. - Another full-size basketball court. - A natural nature play area behind the Grange building which is a haven for the younger students during their assigned nature play weeks with a natural creek in winter.